 Westside Promotions of Street have, after only one show, decided to withdraw “for the moment”, a series of Monday night pop dances at the Town Hall, Bridgwater.
 This comes after only 200 young people turned up for their first beat concert starring chart group The Fortunes.
 The company were to have filled the chasm left by the closure of the Top Twenty Club in December and had booked in advance, four Mondays at the Town Hall.
 They planned to present each week almost non-stop “live” entertainment from two groups, including local attractions.
 A partner in the business, Garth Muton, said they knew they stood to lose out on the first dance, but they advertised it extensively and had expected to get a minimum of 300 at the venue.
 “If The Fortunes couldn’t pull in that number, Johnny Carr & The Cadillacs, who we booked for the following week, wouldn’t have done any better.
 And on this showing they would probably have done much worse than The Fortunes, who are a big name”.
 Garth went on; “We would have needed 283 people at the Johnny Carr dance just to break even.
 We get almost as many Bridgwater fans at our Glastonbury dance as came to see The Fortunes”.

-During MARCH 1967, on the 14th & the 21st to be precise, The Bridgwater Mercury reported on the success of two local bands, Mother’s Little Helpers and the rather salaciously named The Insexts.
-Both were showcased by a regular monthly shindig called “The Rave” at Sydenham Community Centre with the former band packing in 200 punters during March’s concert, proof, were it needed, that despite The Top Twenty folding due to a lack of interest, live gigs were still popular even if audience figures had diminished.
+On the 21st March 1967, the Bridgwater Mercury reported on the success of two local bands, Mother’s Little Helpers and the rather salaciously named The Insexts.
+Both were showcased by the aforementioned monthly shindig, “The Rave” at Sydenham Community Centre with the former band packing in 200 punters during March’s concert, proof, were it needed, that despite The Top Twenty folding due to a lack of interest, live gigs were still popular even if audience figures had diminished.
 Mother Little Helpers got as far as having a fan club but went no further it would seem, The Insexts on the other hand, did manage to get signed to a London agency before disappearing into local obscurity.
 During April’s “Rave” performance, both bands appeared on the same bill.
 Michael Guy reported that “During (the Insexts) one hour guest spot, deliriously happy fans invaded the stage and danced in a well-behaved manner alongside the group” whilst further suggesting that “the reaction they got has never before been known in Bridgwater, not even for top stars such as The Troggs and The Small Faces when they came to the Town Hall“.
 I guess when you are starved of live performance during this furtive period of British music, anything is better than nothing.

 The above article turns out to be of significant interest.
-Not becuase Bridgwater was finally being introduced to the Discotheque phenomenon (the suggestion that the New Market was to be Bridgwater’s “first” is not entirely true) but becuase the introduction of a regular jaunt at the Bath Road pub eventually became something much bigger and in many ways the equal of what had come before.
+Not becuase Bridgwater was finally being introduced to the Discotheque phenomenon (though the suggestion that the New Market was to be Bridgwater’s “first” is not entirely true) but becuase the introduction of a regular jaunt at the Bath Road pub eventually became something much bigger and in many ways the equal of what had come before.
 The Newmarket, thanks to the help of the same Westside Promotions agency that had given us The Fortunes earlier in the year, effectively became the heir to the Top Twenty’s throne with a regular live Monday night offering being introduced in September 1967.
-In the meantime, the Sydenham Community Centre with their monthly “rave” and other venues such as the Bridgwater Boys Club and Westover School catered for the absence of regular professional bookings by promoting live music though these largely consisted of performances by Bridgwater bands.
+In the meantime, apart from the Sydenham Community Centre, other venues such as the Bridgwater Boys Club and Westover School catered for the absence of regular professional bookings by promoting live music though these largely consisted of performances by Bridgwater bands.

 Despite this well-intentioned stunt, Sydenham never did become the UK equivalent of Haight-Ashbury.
 As for the “wild blooms”, I’m guessing that someone in Fairfax Road woke up the following morning minus a few stems from their front garden.